arankwende/ipmi-mqtt/README.md

         IPMI_PASSWORD: 'SERVER IPMI PASSWORD'
         SDRS:
             - SDR_TYPE: TYPE OF SDR (a number to match the dictionary of types in topics)
-              SDR_CLASS: ENTITY CLASS FOR HA (CAN BE temperature, voltage or fan)
+              SDR_CLASS: ENTITY CLASS FOR HA (CAN BE temperature, temperaturef for fahrenheit, frequency, voltage or fan, units will be C, F, Hz, V or RPM accordingly)
               SUBCLASS: IF IT'S AN ASUS PLEASE CHECK THE NAME FOR THE SENSOR ON IPMITOOL AND PUT IT HERE, for example Mb Temp
               VALUE: SDR VALUE